tgnemecek/locamex/readme.md

 ### Version 1.9.6

--  Fixed create-pdf/contract breaking email line, now if 2 phones are there, it breaks them instead;
+-  Fixed create-pdf/contract breaking email line, now if there are 2 phones, it breaks them instead;
+-  Created Status component, to translate and paint status labels;

 ### Version 1.9.5